Blog

 • Finally, store a copy of your recovery key in a safe place.

-Bonus tip: Reset using Single-User mode or Target Disk mode.
+• Bonus tip: Reset using Single-User mode or Target Disk mode.
+Try Premium

 Creating strong and memorable passwords

-To create a strong, unique password for your Mac computer, we recommend following these NIST and CISA password guidelines.
+To create a strong, unique password for your Mac computer, follow these NIST and CISA guidelines.

 NIST recommends prioritizing length (at least 15 characters) rather than complexity.
-The organization stresses that you should make your passwords as lengthy as you like, within reason.
-Three critical NIST recommendations include:
+An important NIST recommendation is:

 CISA: Passwords should be at least 16 characters in length.
 CISA also recommends: